squarooticus/draft-krose-multicast-security/draft-krose-multicast-security.md

 ### Injection

+In the absence of any specific mitigations, network attackers have the ability to inject or modify packets in a multicast stream.
+On-path injection and modification are trivial, but even off-path injection is feasible for many networks, such as those that implement no protections against source address spoofing.
+Consequently, it is critical that a browser prevent any such injected or modified traffic from reaching large attack surfaces in the browser, such as the rendering code.

 ### Hostile Origin

-A hostile origin could serve a Web application that attempts to join many multicast groups, overwhelming the provider's network with undesired traffic.
+A hostile origin could serve a Web application that attempts to join many multicast channels, overwhelming the provider's network with undesired traffic.

+The first line of defense is the browser itself: the browser should at a minimum prevent joining of channels not associated with the hosting site.
+In the general case, this implies the need for a CORS-like mechanism for cross-origin authorization of multicast channel sharing.

+The second line of defense is the network.
+The user's upstream router can and should monitor the user's multicast behavior, implementing circuit breakers that will target unpopular content when overloaded or when an abusive subscription pattern is detected.

 ### Private Browsing Modes